sakuralily11/PersonalizedGP/README.md

 PersonalizedGP allows for prediction of mean and variance based on source, target, and personalized models upon building, training, and optimization of a source model with GPflow.
 Both the input feature vector and output labels can be multi-dimensional.

-For example, a simple personalized Gaussian process model can be built, compiled, and trained in just a few lines of code:
+For example, a simple personalized Gaussian process model can be built and trained in just a few lines of code:

 ```
 from data.data_generator import *